pepone/redhat-rpm-config/buildflags.md

   preferable to turn of lazy binding, although it increases startup time.

+In addition hardened builds default to converting a couple of linker warning messages into errors, because they represent potential missed hardening opportunities, and warnings in the linker's output are often ignored.
+This behaviour can be turned off by undefining the `%_hardened_build` macro as mentioned above, or by undefining the `%_hardened_linker_errors` macro.
+The linker options enabled by this feature are:

+* `--error-rwx-segments`: Generates an error if an output binary would contain a loadable memory segment with read, write and execute permissions.
+It will also generate an error if a thread local storage (TLS) segment is created with execute permission.
+The error can be disabled on an individual basis by adding the `--no-warn-rwx-segments` option to the linker command line.
+* `--error-execstack`: Generates an error if an output binary would contain a stack that is held in memory with execute permission.
+  If a binary is being intentionally created with an executable stack then the linker command line option `-z execstack` can be used to indicate this.

+Note: these options are added via a spec file on the compiler driver command line (`-specs=/usr/lib/rpm/redhat/redhat-hardened-ld-errors`) rather than using the `-Wl` mechanism mentioned above.
+As a result these options are only enabled if the compiler driver is gcc.
+In addition the spec file only adds the options if the `-fuse-ld=...` option has not been enabled.
+This prevents the options from being used when the gold or lld linkers are enabled.

 # Support for extension builders

 Some packages include extension builders that allow users to build